-When working as an English teacher earlier in life I could see that what was holding a lot of people back was lack of self-worth rather than lack of ability, and I wanted to train in a field that I saw as being of vital interest and value to human beings.
-I could see that the education system was lop-sided, educating the mind and not the whole person.
+When working as an English teacher earlier in life I could see that what was holding a lot of people back was lack of self-worth rather than lack of ability, and I became interested in this.
+I wanted to be able to help people with the underlying problems that stemmed from childhood and family conditions.

 I went ahead and trained as a counsellor initially and then worked as a student counsellor for seven years.

 By now I have over 20 year’s experience in the field and work from home in private practice.

 “The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself.”Anna Quindlen

 My training is in the Gestalt model but over time I have been influenced by other theories.
 Some of the characteristics of Gestalt are:

 - there is an emphasis on embodiment

 - there is an emphasis on the present moment

 - it is a person to person encounter